Ising model and s-embeddings of planar graphs: Definitions and preliminaries

 provided that~$r\ge\cst\cdot\delta$ for a constant depending only on~$\kappa$. \end{theorem} \begin{proof} Since s-holomorphic functions are a particular case of t-holomorphic ones, the claim directly follows from~\cite[Proposition~6.13]{CLR1}.
 Roughly speaking, the idea of the proof is to consider the functions~$\Re F$ and~$\Im F$ separately, and to use Proposition~\ref{prop:PrF-mart} together with uniform crossing estimates for the backward random walks on relevant T- (or S-)graphs to control the oscillations.

-The role of the assumption~\LipKd is two-fold: first, it guarantees that the distance between points on~$\cS$ and on~$\cS+\alpha^2\cQ$ are uniformly comparable to each other; second, even more importantly, it implies the uniform ellipticity (above the scale~$\delta$) of forward random walks on T- or (S-)graphs, see~\cite[Proposition~6.4]{CLR1}. \end{proof} The next theorem is a more-or-less straightforward analogue of~\cite[Theorem~6.17]{CLR1} for s-holomorphic functions.
+The role of the assumption~\LipKd\ is two-fold.
+First, it guarantees that the distances on~$\cS$ and on~$\cS+\alpha^2\cQ$ are uniformly comparable {(above the scale~$\delta$).} Second, {much} more importantly, it implies the uniform ellipticity (above the scale~$\delta$) of forward random walks on T- or (S-)graphs, see~\cite[Proposition~6.4]{CLR1}. \end{proof} The next theorem is a more-or-less straightforward analogue of~\cite[Theorem~6.17]{CLR1} for s-holomorphic functions.
 However, instead of the primitive of~$F_\frw^\circ$ or~$F_\frb^\bullet$ as in~\cite{CLR1}, here we use the function~$H_F$ constructed from~$F$ via~\eqref{eq:HF-def}.
 Recall that such functions~$H_F$ satisfy the maximum principle (see Proposition~\ref{prop:HF-max}).